FirePlank/Auto-Chess/README.md

 the result may differ on different screen resolutions so I recommend trying out different board sizes and seeing which works best for you.

-If the bot is saying detecting the wrong position or saying invalid position, disable piece animations cuz I have had the screenshots be taken mid animation making the piece appear to be in a different square.
+If the bot is detecting the wrong position or saying invalid position, disable piece animations cuz I have had the screenshots be taken mid animation making the piece appear to be in a different square.
 Also disable highlight last move cuz that has thrown off the bot as well.